 There is no agreement on what makes a person a good teacher.
 However, it is widely perceived that good teachers are a rare species indeed.
-Students, parents, and the wider community tend to lament on what they see as the absence of good teachers, and good role models in the nations’ classroom today.
+Students, parents, a

 Recently, I came across an article online in which the writer identifies certain observable characteristics of a good teacher.
 I would like to share them with you.